alamers/openhab-addons/addons/binding/org.openhab.binding.alarm/README.md

 This is the binding for an alarm controller inspired by [Aritech](https://aritech-security.de) and [Abus](https://www.abus.com)

 The binding is kept very simple and allows you to create alarm controllers with a configurable amount of alarm zones.
 Each alarm zone has a type like ACTIVE, SABOTAGE, EXIT_ENTRY, ... and you can bind a (Window/Motiondetector/...)
 Contact to each alarm zone.
-You can also send some commands to the controller for arming and disarming.
+You can also send some commands to the controller for arming and disarming and also temporary disable alarm zones.

 ## Supported Bridges